kenf1/kenf1.github.io/brief_cv.md

 title: "Simplified CV"
 ---

-# Kenneth Fond

 ## Publications

-The entire list of my publications can be found on [ORCID](https://orcid.org/0000-0002-9154-6599).
+The entire list of publications I contributed to can be found on [ORCID](https://orcid.org/0000-0002-9154-6599).

 ## Select Presentations